ryandeussing/jimhopper/_sexual-abuse-of-boys/potential-long-term-effects.md

     * Clinicians' belief in male clients' disclosures of childhood sexual abuse.
     * Clinicians' responses to disclosure of childhood sexual abuse.
 * Conclusions
-  * The social construction of the "problem" of male victims of childhood sexual abuse
+  * The social construction of the 'problem' of male victims of childhood sexual abuse
   * Clinical implications